 This grabs attention and gets buyers thinking they have more negotiation power than they do.
 Sometimes, it may make them feel like they’re getting a bargain.
 Little do they know, the price was never supposed to be ultra-high in the first place.

-The worst thing you can do for a property is to reduce the price by several thousand dollars into the listing.
-Pay attention to the supply and demand of the housing market.
+The worst thing you can do for a property is to reduce its price by several thousand dollars before listing it.
+Pay attention to the housing market’s supply and demand.

-This makes people think you’re desperate and tends to attract the worst investors.
-If you’re not getting as many “bites” as you were hoping to get at the start, turn up the heat by dropping the price gently within the first couple of weeks.
+If you’re not getting as many “bites” as you were hoping to at the start, this makes people think you’re desperate and tends to attract the worst investors; turn up the heat by gently dropping the price within the first couple of weeks.

-If anyone asks, you can say miscommunication between yourself and the real estate agent.
-It’s a way to play it cool.
-This subtle change wards off people who think they can exploit you.
+If anyone asks, you can say there was a miscommunication between yourself and the real estate agent.
+It’s a way to play it cool, and this subtle change wards off people who think they can exploit you.

-Did you ever notice how often stores sell stuff for $9.99 instead of $10 flat?
+Have you ever noticed how often stores sell stuff for $9.99 instead of $10 flat?
 It’s a psychological trick that storekeepers use. $9.99 sounds cheaper than $10, even though it’s only a penny off.

-The truth is that this trick works with much more significant amounts of money too.
-If you want to drop the price but still give people the feeling that they’re getting a steal, drop it below a significant benchmark.
+This trick works with much larger amounts of money, too.
+If you want to lower the price but still give people the feeling that they’re getting a steal, drop it below a significant benchmark.

 For example, instead of selling for $1,000,000, choose to sell your house for $990,000.